idoerg/CAFA-sp-targets/README.md

 5. sp_species.[taxon_id].all.noexp.tfa

-1. A FASTA files with all the proteins in [taxon_id] (replaced by an actual number, e.g. sp_species.9606.tfa for humans.
+1. FASTA files with all the proteins in [taxon_id] (replaced by an actual number, e.g. sp_species.9606.tfa for human.)

 2-4.
 FASTA files for proteins that are not experimentally annotated in the MFO, BPO or CCO ontologies.